March 2026

 • "What has the cost been of not solving this problem so far — in time, money, or missed opportunity?"

 These questions do two things simultaneously: they give you the data to calculate value, and they help the client self-discover how significant the problem is.
 By the time you present your price, the client has already done the math themselves.
+When they hear your number, they are comparing it to a cost they just articulated — not reacting to an abstract figure.

 The ROI Presentation Template